chemsurajit/DFTbondDependency/README.md

 3) pandas
 4) csv
 5) Numpy
+6) requests

-To install the xyz2mol package, consult the webpage:https://github.com/jensengroup/xyz2mol.git
+To install the xyz2mol package, visit:https://github.com/jensengroup/xyz2mol.git

 All the other packages are part of standard Python library and can be installed with either Conda or PIP.